urBoyBlu88/BluPrntzTtcl/README.md

+Check out the new Better Reticles code!

+keep in mind, the ESP32 is directley connected to the pins of the LCD The tft settings will have to be edited to match your wiring! remeber all you need to change is

+CS =
+DC =
+RES =

+and then in the setup:
+SPI.begin(SDA,MISO,SCL,CS)

+after changing those things to match your connections you should be golden :)

+//////////////////////////////////////////////////////////////
 Plug into your computer USB 3.0 - must be a usb3.0 port

 Your ESP32 C3 will not connect to your Computer Immediatley you MUST PUT IT INTO BOOT MODE!